gfrn/counting-pru/README.md

 _____
 _Brief Description:_

-Designed as a PRU-based system, this product was developed in order to count trains of pulses either from Bergoz Differential BLM or from LNLS Gamma Sensors (4-channel standard TTL signal), up to 14 MHz.
+Designed as a PRU-based system, this product was developed in order to count trains of pulses during a period of time either from Bergoz Differential BLM or from LNLS Gamma Sensors (4-channel standard TTL signal), up to 14 MHz.

 The project consists on: